paulheading/TreehouseCapstone/README.md

 ## Bugs

-1. The list of related artists renders unpredictably.
-Often you will need to repeat a search to see it.
+~~1.
+The list of related artists renders unpredictably.
+Often you will need to repeat a search to see it.~~

-2. The list of saved searches (in the account area) renders unpredictably.
-Often you will need to refresh the page to update it.
+~~2.
+The list of saved searches (in the account area) renders unpredictably.
+Often you will need to refresh the page to update it.~~

-3. If the user searches for a film => then logs in and already has an edited saved version => the search results do not immediately update.
-The user must click search again to see their edited results.
+~~3.
+If the user searches for a film => then logs in and already has an edited saved version => the search results do not immediately update.
+The user must click search again to see their edited results.~~

 <br>